richen604/hyprdots-nix/README.md

     };
     ```
   - build the system with `nix run .` or `sudo nixos-rebuild switch --flake .#hyprdots-nix`
-    - on boot, run `./hyprdots-first-boot.sh` and follow the instructions
+    - terminal will open and run the install process. select y for all and overwrite all configs. will automatically reboot.
-    - will install Catppuccin Mocha theme by default. feel free to run `themepatcher.sh "Theme Name" "Theme URL"` to add another.
+    - this installs Catppuccin Mocha theme by default. feel free to run `themepatcher.sh "Theme Name" "Theme URL"` to add another.

-    - reboot
+  > [!NOTE]
+  > - roti is a bit buggy, style 7 is recommended

 <br>